-We would like to inform you that a new Automatic Number Plate Recognition camera controlled car park management system will be in place from April 2017.
+We would like to inform you that we operate an Automatic Number Plate Recognition camera controlled car park management system here at the Health Centre.

 Patients and visitors must enter their full, correct vehicle registration into the terminal at reception to be entitled to up to 1 hour free parking whilst in the Health Centre ONLY.
 Blue badge holders - all terms and conditions apply.
 Failure to comply with the terms and conditions will result in a parking charge of £70.
 We are unable to rescind any parking tickets issued.